 I read a few of your articles.
 I’m a straight guy with a submissive side.
 I’ve fantasized about bottoming to a strong Dominant black man since I was a teen and watched interracial hetero anal porn.
 I wanted to know what if felt like to be the girl in the vids.
 I’m much older now and I’m putting serious thought into trying a D/s LTR with a gay Dom, provided I can find one who is interested in me.
 I’m not into casual sex at all.
 Exploring submission on more then one level really interests me.
 I also like the idea of commitment and putting the needs of your partner above your own.
 Kinda like the 1950s type of marriage.
 Commit yourself to your partner and then learn how to make things work with him.
 Do you think a straight guy can make a good bottom and sub for a gay Dom?
 I don’t want to do it, if it’s not good for the Dom.

-Whatever you call yourself, in that moment when his cock is slamming in your hole and you’re gritting your teeth and taking it like a champ and spinning because it feels so damn good and you can’t believe he’s pulling out all eleven inches and then slamming it back into your cunt like the submissive bitch you are, you’re having gay sex.
-In that moment, you’re a bent over, cock-loving fag.
+At that moment — when his cock is slamming in your hole and you’re gritting your teeth and taking it like a champ and moaning because it feels so good and you can’t believe he’s pulling out all eleven inches out of your sloppy used cunt before slamming them back in while he slaps you across the face like the sub fag bitch you are — you’re having gay sex.
+Very, very gay sex.
+At that moment you are, for all purposes, a homo.

-But if you’re afraid of self-identifying as someone who isn’t straight, don’t be.
+The only thing it does sort of chip away at is your self-description as a straight man, and again, even this is up for debate.
+All I’m saying is, if you’re afraid of self-identifying as someone who isn’t straight, don’t be.
 In my best sex, I am a bent over, cock-loving fag.
-And when those eleven inches drill me like the submissive bitch I am, I utter up a prayer of thanks to a deaf and tyrannical god.
-I flick him my forked tongue for good measure.
-I hope he hears my groans with every thrust.
+And when those eleven inches drill me like the sub fag bitch I am, I am always half-tempted to utter a prayer of thanks for my good fortune, for there is nothing else I’d rather be.